2brownc/dashboard-with-login/README.md

 * username field validation: checks if an account with same username exists as user types in the desired username.
 * password field validation: checks if the password is strong as in having at least one lowercase letter, one uppercase letter, one number and one symbol.
 Minimum length of 8 characters is also enforced.
 * A popper for helping user choose a strong password.
+* Password is stored as hash not plain text.

 ### Dashboard